JohnMadrid/ProjectANNsWTF/README.md

 <ol>
  <li> Open the noteboook MasterANNsWTF.ipynb in Colab. </li>
  <li>Create a folder in your Google Drive named ANNs StyleTransfer.</li>
  <li>Save the source images to the folder created in step 2.
-The images can be found here: https://github.com/yesidc/ProjectANNsWTF/tree/main/source_img </li>
+The images can be found <a href="https://github.com/yesidc/ProjectANNsWTF/tree/main/source_img"> here </a></li>
  <li> Run the notebook and mount your Google Drive when asked to do so. </li>
 </ol>
 </div>